wadewrogers/MIT-PacMen-Exercise/README.md

 No adjustments needed to run this on your computer.

 Potential next steps on this exercise may include adding dots for the PacMan to eat.

+License
+This project is under license from MIT.
+For more details, see the LICENSE file.